enkodellc/blazorboilerplate/README.md

 This project is licensed under the terms of the [MIT license](LICENSE).

 ### Problem Solving Tips
+- If you get compile errors after updating your EF Models, delete the obj and bin folders from your project and then rebuild.
-- If you are having issues wih authentication or any other strange behavior try using Incognito mode / different browser.
+- If you are having issues with authentication or any other strange behavior try using Incognito mode / different browser.
 - Make sure you have all pre-requisites installed.
 - Keep It Simple Stupid: If you are running into issues with SQL / connection string.
 First CHECK both appsettings.json (appsettings.production.json for production) and (appsettings.development.json for development).
-- Test out with SQLlite / file db.
-Then test out with a known good connection string.
-- Go back to the Origin: BlazorBoilerplate was built off of [BlazorWithIdentity](https://github.com/stavroskasidis/BlazorWithIdentity) so first step is to run this and try and publish.
-The reasoning is that this is a very lean project to reduce the amount of code and resources requiring debugging.
 - If still failing get on [Gitter BlazorBoilerplate](https://gitter.im/blazorboilerplate/community?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge) for Blazor Boilerplate or  [Gitter aspnet/Blazor](https://gitter.im/aspnet/Blazor?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge).
 - Debugging is very limited on WebAssembly / Client-side Blazor.
 Use Debug_SSB for debugging the UI.
 Just be aware of browser caching issues when switching modes.